 A lot of people I come across think that investing is for super smart people with bucket loads of cash at their disposal.
 Wrong.
 In fact, a lot of people start with very little and generate their wealth from investments.
 So, start small and explore the easy stuff first – things that you actually understand or are at least willing to do research on to better understand.

 I know right now there’s A HUGE interest in Bitcoin and cryptocurrencies – that seems to be the bandwagon that a lot of people are jumping.
 I will reserve my comments on that.
-What I will say, though, is it’s not a path I see myself following anytime soon.
+What I will say, though, is it’s not a path I see myself following anytime soon, and it’s not the first step for someone asking how to get your life together.
 That’s that on that.

 10 – Start an emergency fund